-Psalms 11:5 The Lord tests the righteous, But the wicked and the one who loves violence His soul hates.
+Psalm 11:5 The Lord tests the righteous, But the wicked and the one who loves violence His soul hates.
 6 Upon the wicked He will rain coals; Fire and brimstone and a burning wind Shall be the portion of their cup.
 7 For the Lord is righteous, He loves righteousness; His countenance beholds the upright.

-Psalms 73:6 Therefore pride serves as their necklace; Violence covers them like a garment.
+Psalm 73:6 Therefore pride serves as their necklace; Violence covers them like a garment.
 7 Their eyes bulge with abundance; They have more than heart could wish.

-Proverbs 16:5 Everyone proud in heart is an abomination to the Lord; Though they join forces, none will go unpunished.
-27 An ungodly man digs up evil, And it is on his lips like a burning fire.
+A ungodly man digs up evil, And it is on his lips like a burning fire.
 28 A perverse man sows strife, And a whisperer separates the best of friends.
-29 A violent man entices his neighbor, And leads him in a way that is not good.
-30 He winks his eye to devise perverse things; He purses his lips and brings about evil.

 Proverbs 26:18 Like a madman who throws firebrands, arrows, and death, 19 Is the man who deceives his neighbor, And says, “I was only joking!”
 24 He who hates, disguises it with his lips, And lays up deceit within himself; 25 When he speaks kindly, do not believe him, For there are seven abominations in his heart; 26 Though his hatred is covered by deceit, His wickedness will be revealed before the assembly.